trailofbits/flying-sandbox-monster/README.md

 # Flying Sandbox Monster

 A proof-of-concept application that sandboxes the Malware Protection engine within an AppContainer on Windows written in Rust.
+There is only support for 32-bit builds at this time.
+There is some trickery performed to make things work since this is a proof-of-concept that interfaces with an undocumented DLL.

 ![WannaCry Detection Demo](https://github.com/trailofbits/flying-sandbox-monster/raw/master/demo.gif)

-## Status
-There is only support for 32-bit builds at this time.
-Since this is a proof-of-concept that interfaces with an undocumented DLL, there is some trickery performed to make things work.

 ## Development Setup
  1. Clone this repo: `git clone https://github.com/trailofbits/flying-sandbox-monster`